“Suburbia Gone Wild”

 WHY I LOVE IT, by Aurélie

-I’ve worked with Martin a few times and loved his approach to his subjects.
-He’s very meticulous—he comes in with a clear idea of what he wants to achieve and does it!
+I’ve worked with Martin Adolfsson a few times and loved his minimalist photography and his intellectual approach to his subjects.
+He’s very meticulous — he comes in with a clear idea of what he wants to achieve and does it!
 Both as an artist and as a human being, Martin questions what’s in front of him and is interested in the meaning behind the surface.
+He always wants to understand the ins and outs of the situation he finds himself in.

 His series “Suburbia Gone Wild” is a perfect illustration of his inquisitive mind.
 His photographs ask what happens when the world follows an Americanized way of living.
 How does that uniformity affect local cultures and customs?
 What does it mean to be of a place if you live in a house that doesn’t pertain to that place?
 How do you balance globalization and individualism?